aatarasoff/spring-thrift-starter/README.md

 If you use service discovery backend (as Eureka or Consul) only path maybe needed.

 See tests for better understanding.

+### Sleuth support
+Since 1.0.0.RC1 starter have supported [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth) for tracing.

+`RequestIdFilter` and `RequestIdLogger` is deprecated and will be eliminated in 1.1.+ version of this starter.

 ## Special thanks to